Our Spring 2020 Grant round is NOW CLOSED.

-The easiest (and best) way to apply for a grant is to read this page in its entirety, to ensure you have addressed all of the points listed, and answer all of the application questions to the best of your ability.
-The grants team may seek further information or clarification if your application is incomplete, has failed to meet requirements (e.g., budgetary issues), or to simply disqualify your application.
+Accessing Kindle Arts grant funding is not difficult, but you’re going to have to convince us why your project is deserving and that you can deliver.
+Ensure you have addressed all of the points listed, and answer all of the application questions to the best of your ability.
+The grants team may seek further information or clarification from you if your application is incomplete or has failed to meet the necessary requirements.

 How do I apply?

-- First, read this entire document.
+- First, read this entire page.

-- The requirements are: planning, budget, timeline, clean-up (LNT), and safety.
+- The Requirements are: planning, budget, timeline, clean-up (LNT), and safety.

 Please read over these judging criteria and requirements and have your answers prepared before beginning the online application process.